 A two-stage central air conditioner has two levels of operation: low (approximately 70% of capacity) and high (100% of capacity).
 Most two-stage systems can meet cooling demands operating at the lower speed 80% of the time – even in Austin, Texas.
 This equates to significant savings over a single-stage system.

 A variable-speed central AC unit can operate at any percentage of its capacity, which means it only utilizes the energy necessary to meet cooling demands.
 Back to our driving example.
 The variable-speed scenario is more like using cruise control (we’re hypothesizing here, so there’s no Austin traffic to prevent us from doing this).
 You set it to the speed limit (temperature) you want, and it maintains it by adjusting its energy usage to the environment.

 You go up a hill (higher outside temperature), and it uses more power.
 You go down a hill (lower outside temperature), and it uses less.
 The ability to tailor output to demand makes variable-speed units the most efficient and cost-effective to operate.

 A single-stage system cycles on and off more frequently, while a two- or variable-speed central AC unit runs for longer at lower speeds – cycling on and off much less often.
 In addition to the energy and cost savings discussed above, this offers important advantages:

-We are experienced with repair and installation of all of these system types and can help you weigh your options.
-We provide service and complimentary in-home AC replacement consultations all over the Austin area – from Kyle to Georgetown.
+At Efficient AC, Electrical & Plumbing, we are experienced with repair and installation of all of these system types and can help you weigh your options.
+We have provided professional AC services and complimentary in-home AC replacement consultations all over the Austin area – from Kyle to Georgetown — since 1976.
 Call us at 512-501-2275 to schedule.